makevoid/azure-linux-vm/README.md

 # Ubuntu Server 15.10 - Linux on Azure 101

-## Spawn a Linux VM on Azure With the click of a button
+## Spawn a Linux VM on Azure with the click of a button

 #### and by using your customized JSON template file!